nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_BASICS.md

 ```

 ## Practice
 The Kennel App needs to include locations, owners, and employees.
 Create static card components for each (`LocationCard.js`, `OwnerCard.js` and `EmployeeCard.js`).
-This is another example of Single Responsibility Principle.
+This is another example of the Single Responsibility Principle.
 We should have a component whose sole responsibility is to render the location, or owner, or employee information.
 Follow the same directory structure and include the components in the JSX for **`Kennel**.